SQ-WARE/Documentation/docs/rewards.md

 *Translating contribution into influence*

-**The SQWARE Recognition System is the foundation of our community ownership model.** Every hour you play, every achievement you earn, every contribution you make translates into SQ Tokens - your stake in the platform's governance and future development.
+**The SQWARE Recognition System is the foundation of our community ownership model.** On Minecraft servers, every hour you play and achievements you earn grant Points (earned hourly or through achievements).
+Points may be convertible to SQ Tokens (a governance token) in the future once available.
+On other supported games (e.g., Hytopia), we may award SQ Tokens directly.

 ---